COVID deals new blow to foreign carmakers' Indian dream

 “Choosing to remain in India depends on the cost benefit analysis of other international markets,” the executive added, forecasting that, if the outlook remains grim, the number of automakers in the country could fall.

-India has already seen General Motors (GM.N) and Harley-Davidson (HOG.N) shut up shop last year.
+India has already seen General Motors and Harley-Davidson shut up shop last year.

 Anurag Mehrotra, managing director at Ford India, told Reuters the car market had not grown as projected and COVID had made matters worse, hurting domestic sales and exports.